 Little Brother by Cory Doctorow: Absolutely unputdownable.
 I basically started and finished this in one day.
 Highly recommended, thrilling, and definitely frightening.
 This book portrays a very believable near future in which a second large-scale terrorist attack on US soil puts Homeland Security into overdrive and one 17-year old San Franciscan in the “wrong place at the wrong time” is determined to stop them.
 This was also a Hugo nominee.

 Caught Stealing by Charlie Huston: Hank Thompson is the wrong man in the wrong place when his neighbor goes out of town and asks him to cat-sit.
 In no time flat, this alcoholic former baseball player is getting beat up by Russians and chased around town by a corrupt cop.
 The book is full of shocking violence, intense action, and a narrator whose personality leaps right off the page.
 This was an absolutely all-around gripping read, and started me on a tear through much of Huston’s published work.
 I ended up reading five books by him this year alone.
-If you’d like to sample some of his work, free PDF versions of this and some of his other books are available on his website.

 The Yiddish Policeman’s Union by Michael Chabon: This is a mystery set in an alternate world where the Jews were given Alaska to live in instead of Israel, and now the fifty year deal is coming to a close and they’re being evicted.
 The main character is a washed-up detective trying to solve the murder of a junkie who may just have been the messiah returned to earth.
 Chabon does a good job here of sticking to noir convictions while exploding them with touches of Jewish culture and alternate history.
 It is also his most focused book by far.
 This one won the Hugo for best novel in 2008.